vesoft-inc/nebula-docs/docs/manual-EN/2.query-language/4.statement-syntax/2.data-query-and-manipulation-statements/update-vertex-edge-syntax.md

 # UPDATE Syntax

 **Nebula Graph** supports `UPDATE` properties of a vertex or an edge, as well as CAS operation and returning related properties.
+The `UPDATE` statement only updates one tag/edge-type of a vertex/edge at a time.

 ## Update Vertex